GSA Logo Policy

 Use of these designs does not eliminate the requirements that a contractor comply with the provisions of the General Services Administration Acquisition Regulation (GSAR) clause 552.203-71, Restrictions on Advertising.
 It is appropriate to use the designs in an advertisement directed to federal government contract users, provided that the advertisement does not state or imply that the product or service is endorsed or preferred by the government.

-By clicking "accept" at the bottom of this page, you attest that you have read the our star mark logo policy.
-You'll then be directed to our logo download site, and you agree to be bound by and comply with our star mark logo policy guidelines and the provisions of the General Services Administration Acquisition Regulation clause 552.203-71, "Restrictions on Advertising."
+By using these logos, you agree to be bound by and comply with our Star Mark logo policy guidelines and the provisions of the General Services Administration Acquisition Regulation clause 552.203-71, "Restrictions on Advertising."

 GUIDELINES IN THIS DOCUMENT